BYU-CS-260/Docker-Setup/README.md

 # Docker Setup
-Docker will allow you to have the same webserver system on your laptop that you will be using on your cloud web server.
+Docker will allow you to have the same node.js and mongo versions on your laptop that you will be using on your AWS web server.
 We will get you started with Docker in this tutorial, but we hope you will continue to develop your ability to use it throughout the class.
 This tutorial will show you how to install Docker and use it to spin up a web server on your laptop or desktop.
 1. Download Docker Desktop for the [operating system](https://docs.docker.com/get-started/) you are using on your laptop or desktop system.
 2. Run Docker.
 You should see the Docker Welcome Screen.
 ![](images/DockerWelcome.png)